azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

     ![asset provisioning in portal](Images/deploy-assets-portal.png)

-    At the end, log should look like this one:
+    At the end, the log should look like this one:

     ![Deploy all assets](Images/deploy-assets-log.png)

 9. Open a new browser tab.
 Type this url http://**your_unique_name**site.azurewebsites.net

-    > Site can take a few more minutes to be deploy by Kudu from this repo.
-This [document page](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-complex-application-predictably) explain how to it.
+    > Site can take a few more minutes to be deployed by Kudu from this repo.
+This [document page](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-complex-application-predictably) explains how to do it.

 ![web site deploying ](Images/deploy-assets-websitedeploying.png)